Title: Arduino Circuits and Javanese Puppets: ‘Re-materializing’ Digital Archives through Tangible Interfaces

 Escobar Varela, M. (2016).
 Arduino Circuits and Javanese Puppets: ‘Re-materializing’ Digital Archives through Tangible Interfaces.
 In Digital Humanities 2016: Conference Abstracts.
-Jagiellonian University & Pedagogical University, Kraków, pp. 495-496.
+Jagiellonian University & Pedagogical University, Kraków,

 Arduino Circuits and Javanese Puppets: ‘Re-materializing’ Digital Archives through Tangible Interfaces